allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 ### Pages

-While tree grows in height, random access is causing more and more delay.
-The solution for reducing this problem is simple - grow the tree in width rather than in height.
+While a tree grows in height, random access is causing more and more delay.
+The solution to reducing this problem is simple—grow the tree in width rather than in height.
 It may be achieved with packing more than one value in a single node.
-For our

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-in-node.webp"
-alt="A tree with 3 values in single node" class="small-image"/>
+alt="A tree with three values in single node" class="small-image"/>

-It brings us following benefits:
+It brings us the following benefits:

-- tree is shallower (2 levels instead of 3)
+- the tree is shallower (two levels instead of three)
 - it still has a lot of space for new values without growing further

 The query performed on such index looks like that:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-query.webp"
-alt="A query performed on a tree with 3 values in single node" class="small-image"/>
+alt="A query performed on a tree with three values in single node" class="small-image"/>

 Please note that every time we visit some node, we need to load all its values.
 In this example we need to load 4